 Breakfast time!
-I don’t know about you but when the cooler weather hits there’s nothing like an oat porridge in the morning.
+I don’t know about you but when the cooler weather hits there’s nothing like a creamy oat porridge in the morning.
 In today’s recipe, I am using a little coconut and cinnamon.
 No milk is needed!

-And hey, it just goes on and on an on (like a magic porridge pot haha) remaining a popular breakfast food to this very day.
+And hey, it just goes on and on and on (like a magic porridge pot haha) remaining a popular breakfast food to this very day.

-Before they reach the shelves, these oats have been steamed and rolled into flat flakes, which means that they have been radically reduced in thickness and have already been partially cooked before we buy them.
-In short, this means that we can cook them much quicker than the whole oat groats that come straight from the plant.
+Before they reach the shelves oats are steamed and rolled into flat flakes.
+This means that they have been radically reduced in thickness and partially cooked before we buy them.
+This allows us to cook them much quicker than the whole oat groats that come straight from the plant.

-Nutritionally speaking their health benefits are pretty noteworthy…
+Nutritionally speaking the health benefits of oats are pretty noteworthy.

-They are also high in many essential vitamins and minerals such as manganese, magnesium, iron, copper, selenium, zinc, phosphorus and B vitamins.
-All of these carry individual and very noteworthy health benefits.
+They are also high in many vitamins and minerals such as manganese, magnesium, iron, copper, selenium, zinc, phosphorus and B vitamins.
+All of these carry individual and very good health benefits.

-Oats are the only known plant source of the unique polyphenols, avenanthramides (big posh words ay!), which are unique antioxidants thoughts to help against heart disease.
+Oats are the only known plant source of the unique polyphenols, avenanthramides (big posh words ay!).
+They are unique antioxidants thoughts to help against heart disease.
 According to research “the polyphenols of oats have also recently been shown to exhibit anti-inflammatory, antiproliferative, and anti-itching activity, which may provide additional protection against coronary heart disease, colon cancer, and skin irritation.”

 Are oats gluten-free?